apache/trafficserver/doc/appendices/command-line/traffic_logcat.en.rst

 Description
 ===========

-To analyse a binary log file using standard tools, you must first convert it to ASCII. :program:`traffic_logcat` does exactly that.
+To analyze a binary log file using standard tools, you must first convert it to ASCII. :program:`traffic_logcat` does exactly that.

 Options